kirkofypsi/7DWorkProblemModel/README.md

 # 7D Work Problem Model™

-__The Institute for a Better Workplace__ conducted one of the most comprehensive studies on how organizations and employees are impacted by work problems.
+In order to build taxonomy of work problems that is exhaustive and whose validity is tested on large numbers of employees opinions the __Institute for a Better Workplace__ conducted one of the most comprehensive studies on how organizations and employees are impacted by work problems.
 The study was based on more than two million opinions about workplace experiences gathered from the employees of over 300 organizations.
-Machine learning and natural language processing were used to analyze the vast dataset of opinions in order to create a taxonomy of work problems.
+Two million opinions is equivalent to 250 average-sized books so obviously without the advances in machine learning and the recent transformers revolution in NLP such a study would have been very difficult to conduct.

 The resulting classification system called the __7D Work Problem Model™__ assigns each __work problem__ to the __work satisfaction factor__ that is most negatively affected by this problem occurence in the organization.
 Work satisfaction factors are subsequently grouped into __work satisfaction dimensions__ representing crucial concepts from the areas of management and systems organization.